Design and optimisation of linear variable differential transformers and voice coil actuators using finite element analysis: a methodical approach to enhance sensor response and actuation force: Simulation framework

+{Based on these equivalent electromagnetic representations, the~following four key performance metrics are defined to quantitatively characterise the different LVDT+VC designs:}

-\begin{itemize} \item \textbf{LVDT Response \Big($\rm \frac{V_{out}}{mm\cdot A_{in}}$\Big):} defined as the slope parameter of a first-order polynomial fit of the secondary coils differential voltage ($\rm V_{ out}$) as a function of the primary coil position.
-This is normalised with the input excitation current ($\rm A_{in}$) or voltage ($\rm V_{in}$).
-The range of the fit function is chosen to avoid any bias from the non-linear LVDT response further away from the central point, and is in general smaller than the simulated or measured position range. \item \textbf{LVDT Linearity (\%):} quantifies how closely the differential output voltage of the LVDT follows a linear function with the position of the moving coil, and is critical for applications requiring high precision.
+\begin{itemize} \item \textbf{LVDT Response \Big($\rm \frac{V_{out}}{mm\cdot I_{in}}$\Big):} defined as the slope parameter of a first-order polynomial fit of the secondary coils differential voltage ($\rm V_{ out}$) as a function of the primary coil position.
+This is normalised with the input excitation current ($\rm I_{in}$) or voltage ($\rm V_{in}$).
+The~range of the fit function is chosen to avoid any bias from the non-linear LVDT response further away from the central point and~is in general smaller than the simulated or measured position range. \item \textbf{LVDT Linearity (\%):} quantifies how closely the differential output voltage of the LVDT follows a linear function with the position of the moving coil and~is critical for applications requiring high precision.
 Any deviation from perfect 100\% linearity, also referred to as non-linearity, introduces a systematic error in the inferred position estimate.
-The relation used to quantify the linearity is a relative fit residual:
+The~relation used to quantify the linearity $L({\rm z})$ is a relative fit residual:

-where $\rm V_{data}$ represents the simulated or measured differential voltage, $\rm V_{fit}$ denotes the voltage calculated from the linear fit function, and $\rm z$ the position of the primary coil at which both are obtained.
+where $\rm V_{data}(z)$ represents the simulated or measured differential voltage, $\rm V_{fit}(z)$ denotes the voltage calculated from the linear fit function, and~$\rm z$ is the position of the primary coil at which both are~obtained.

-\item \textbf{VC Force \big($\rm \frac{N}{A}$\big):} the generated actuation force $\rm F(z)$ as a function of primary coil position $\rm z$, normalised to the DC input current applied to the secondary coils.
-It is fitted with a second-order polynomial across the complete simulation range to extract the maximum force $\rm F_{max}$. \item \textbf{VC Force Stability (\%):} defined as a renormalised version of the VC Force ($\rm 100\times F(z)/F_{max}$), with $\rm F_{max}$ the maximum force obtained within the simulated or measured position range.
-It refers to the consistency and behaviour of the actuation force at different primary coil positions.\\
+\item \textbf{VC Force \Big($\rm \frac{F_z(z)}{I}$\Big):} the generated actuation force $\rm F_z(z)$ as a function of primary coil position $\rm z$, normalised to the DC input current I applied to the secondary coils.
+It is fitted with a second-order polynomial across the complete simulation range to extract the maximum force $\rm F_{max}$. \item \textbf{VC Force Stability (\%):} defined as a renormalised version of the VC Force ($\rm 100\times F_z(z)/F_{max}$), where~$\rm F_{max}$ is the maximum force obtained within the simulated or measured position range.
+It refers to the consistency and behaviour of the actuation force at different primary coil~positions. \end{itemize}